post

 Little did I know when this series began how painful it could be.
 We’re not quite doing parties yet, so when my son turned five, one third of the cake-eating responsibility fell on my shoulders.
 It hurt, but you do what you have to do for art and family.
 This newest monthly miniature, a carrot cake still life celebrates my son’s March birthday and the first blossoms of spring.
 Isaac has had a carrot cake for all five of his birthdays.
 This year’s cake started out as rendered here, but once photographed, all evidence of nuts was removed and replaced by dinosaurs and a volcano.

 The daffodils come from our garden.
 The happy sign of warming weather was more welcome than ever this year.
 This is my third year of still life miniatures and each March has brought a new daffodil painting.
 I’ve shared my favorite poem by Wordsworth, which is about daffodils, for the past two years.
-You can find it again this year it at the bottom of this newsletter, and I hope you enjoy it.
+You can find it again this year it at the bottom of this post, and I hope you enjoy it.

 When designing the composition, I first just had the cake and flowers and even more insects.
 For the theme of creature comforts, though, less insects and more wine seemed appropriate.
 It has been a long year and a short year.
 It has been a strange year, but brighter days are coming.
 So for today, let your heart fill with pleasure and dance with the daffodils.
 And maybe even induldge in some cake.